Kleiner bid for arbitration in sexism suit rebuffed

-SAN FRANCISCO (Reuters) - A California judge on Monday tentatively rejected venture capital firm Kleiner Perkins Caufield & Byers LLC’s bid to move a gender discrimination lawsuit brought by one of its own partners into arbitration.
+SAN FRANCISCO, July 9 (Reuters) - A California judge on Monday tentatively rejected venture capital firm Kleiner Perkins Caufield & Byers LLC’s bid to move a gender discrimination lawsuit brought by one of its own partners into arbitration.

 Pao’s lawsuit paints a picture of a firm where complaints against harassment went ignored, where a senior partner suggested that marrying the alleged harasser might be the solution to Pao’s difficulties, and where women were labeled “buzz” kills.